Vrakuňa: Names and etymology

 The first written mention of Vrakuňa was in 1279 as a village named Werekne.
 Some other recorded medieval names are Verekene (1290), Frecendorf (1297), Verekuna (1323), Oluerekenye (1356), Berekenye in theutonico Fratedorf (1393) or Vraknye (1459).

 The name is probably derived from a Proto-Slavic appelative *vrakunъ, potentially reflecting Pre-Christian (pagan) rituals.
-The stem vra- means "to speak without making any sense", vrakúň – a wizzard, preserved in Russian as вракун/vrakun – a liar, a gossip).
+The stem vra- means "to speak without making any sense", vrakúň – a wizzard, preserved in вракун – a liar, a gossip).
 Lajos Kiss (1988) tried to drive the name from Proto-Slavic *vir- (a whirl). Šimon Ondruš (1990) from Proto-Slavic *vorkъ (in East Slavic languages: vorok - a fence, a barrier) like Vorkonъ, Vorkunovka and other similar names, but documented only for the East Slavs.

 History

 Vrakuňa became an official borough of Bratislava on January 1, 1972.